Welcome, and thank you for visiting the Rockpools Counselling site.

 I work from private offices located in the Old Town Chiropractic Clinic on Newport Street, Swindon.
 Public car parking is available just a couple of minutes walk away.
 I will provide more details during the initial telephone consultation.

 Counselling sessions for individuals last 50 minutes, usually taking place on a weekly basis, and cost £45 per session.
 I also provide a limited number of spaces for those on low-income or for students; contact me to enquire about availability.
-An initial telephone consultation to be booked for 20 minutes is free.
+A free initial telephone consultation will be booked for up to 30 minutes.
 I accept payment by card/contactless or bank transfer.

 Note that if you want to cancel an appointment I require 48 hours’ notice; otherwise you will still need to pay for any sessions missed.